DionKill/ps4-linux-tutorial/README.md

 In this very professional tutorial, I'll go over how to install Linux on your PS4.
 I've made this because the PS4Linux.com website hasn't been updated in ages and their documentation is pretty bad (still, I appreciate their work, this guide is heavily inspired by it).
 This tutorial focuses ONLY on modern versions of Linux.
 That's what people want, and that's also the tutorial that nobody wants to make.
 For older stuff, check out... the internet?

 > [!NOTE]
+> This tutorial is mainly meant to make this stuff accessible because stuff gets old fast.
+It's also very unserious (to cheer you up).
+>
-> This tutorial is mainly meant to showcase newer methods that nobody is really talking about.
-If you break something, it's your fault.
+> If you break something, it's your fault.
 >
 > All original sources are mentioned (maybe), none of this stuff is mine, I'm just reuploading for ease of use, do not send a cease and desist letter to my house, I'm just trying to help you guys out.
 >